somritabanerjee/cme216-spring-2020/Homework/HW4/ADCME_setup.md

 ## 1. Install Julia

+We will first install Julia binary and then configure the binary path so you can have easy access to Julia by typing `julia` in a terminal.
+But strictly speaking, configuring the path is unnecessary if your ADCME version $\geq 0.5.3$.

 ### For MacOS

 Due to an incompatibility issue with Julia 1.4 and TensorFlow 1.x, please download and install Julia 1.3 from the [official website](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).